Understanding analytics

 Why it matters: Good features often matter more than choosing the fanciest algorithm.
 This step is where domain knowledge (how the business works) meets the data.

-Domain experts (e.g. operations, risk, marketing) are often the best source of feature ideas — they know which levers and conditions actually matter.
-Running a short feature workshop with stakeholders (see Change management) is a practical way to generate and prioritise features.
+Turning dates, amounts, categories, counts, text, and interactions into model-ready inputs is a craft: encoding choices, leakage risk, and “what would we do in production?” all matter.
+Domain experts (operations, risk, marketing) are usually the best source of feature ideas; turning those ideas into a repeatable pipeline is where teams get stretched.
+A short feature workshop with stakeholders (see Change management) is a practical way to generate and prioritise features.

 4. Model training (and selection)